 And when others lose their sense because of a problem… you can execute effective leadership by simply being the rational adult in the room and staying level-headed.

-Effective leadership is essential for even modest success when you’re running your own business.
+Harv reminds you that effective leadership is essential for even modest success when you’re running your own business.

 It is also vital for building the sort of business that will generate fortunes.

 If this is your goal, you must be able to rely on others to run things for you, which requires you to systemize as well as delegate.